wp-plugins/squirrly-seo/readme.txt

 Squirrly SEO Plugin helps you write excellent SEO articles for your WordPress and do keyword researches in less then 2 minutes.

 == Description ==
-<h3>SEO Plugin by Squirrly - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page *SEO* in real time.<br /></h3>
+<h3>SEO Plugin by Squirrly - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page *SEO* in real time.</h3>

  * <strong>Keyword research</strong>: finds the perfect keywords for your articles and analyses them for you.